-The Medly program empowers patients with the tools to self-manage their heart failure.
+Medly empowers patients with the tools to self-manage their heart failure.
 Through the morning task cards and the automated phone call reminder system, patients develop the habit of taking their important readings on a daily basis.
-The instant actionable feedback that they receive upon taking their readings enables patients to feel more confident in their self-management abilities.
-Patients have profound peace of mind knowing that all readings are sent to the Medly coordinator and at that a member of their care team can act immediately at the first sign of trouble.
+The instant actionable feedback and targeted educational content provided by the expert system enables patients to feel more confident in their self-management abilities.
+Patients have profound peace of mind knowing that all readings are sent to the Medly Coordinator and that a member of their care team can act immediately at the first sign of trouble.